 Adventure and Water Sports in Goa

-- Parasailing & Jet Skiing: Popular at Baga, Candolim, and Calangute Beaches.
+- Parasailing & Jet Skiing: Popular at Baga, Candolim, and Calangute

-- Prawn Balchão: A spicy prawn pickle-style dish.
+- Prawn Balchão: A fiery prawn preparation

-- Xacuti: A coconut-based chicken or mutton curry.
+- Xacuti: A rich coconut-based curry

 Shopping in Goa

-- Panjim Market: Great for local handicrafts and pottery.
+- Panjim Market: Handicrafts and local products

 Best Time to Visit Goa